For best prices and early deliveries, WhatsApp us at. 918488070070

 On the wedding day, the groom leaves his home for the wedding venue in a procession.
 This is known as Barat Nikasi.
 What follows are rituals like Ganesh Sthapana, Chawal Chahana, Seha, Toran, Varmala, Hathlewa, Gajoa, Kanya Dan, and the quintessential Satphere or Saptapadi.
 The last of the wedding ceremonies is Vidai, which represents her departure from her parent's home.

 There are more traditional ceremonies post the wedding day rituals.
 These post-wedding Haryanvi traditions include Kanwar Kelava, which involves offering a grand feast.
-Other post-wedding traditions include Rangbari, Vidai, Griha Pravesh, and Pag Phera.
+Other post-wedding traditions include Rangbari, Vidai, Griha Pravesh, Dwar Rukai, and Pag Phera.

 The overall attire at a Haryanvi wedding is a mix of tradition and cultural symbolism.
 The bride may wear a lehenga choli.
-It is a long, flowy skirt and blouse with a dupatta draped over the head, symbolising modesty and respect.
+It is a long, flowy skirt and blouse with a chunni, a type of dupatta draped over the head, symbolising modesty and respect.
 It is mostly red, maroon, or pink and adorned with heavy gold or silver embroidery, zari work, or gotapatti.
 In some regions, women may wear a Salwar Kameez, Anarkali suit, or Ghagra-choli.
-The bride wears traditional gold and Kundan jewellery that includes pieces like a Rani haar (multi-strand necklace), Jhumkas (earrings), Maang tikka (forehead ornament), nath (nose ring), Chooda, and Kalire (bangles with decorative hangings) and Payal (anklets).
+The bride wears traditional gold and Kundan jewellery that includes pieces like a Rani haar (multi-strand necklace), Jhumkas (earrings), Maang tikka (forehead ornament), nath (nose ring), Chooda, Kangan (gold bangles), and Kalire (bangles with decorative hangings) and Payal (anklets).
 Instead of the Rani Haar, some brides from the Jat community wear the Kathla Haar and Bania community gold Malas with large pendants.

 Also, some typical accompaniments like Kachori, Pakoras, and Bhutte Kees and beverages like Lassi, Thandaii, and Chaas are served at Haryanvi weddings.
-Lastly, since no Indian wedding is complete without sweets representing happiness, the main desserts served are Churma, Balushahi, Rabri, and Kheer.
+Lastly, since no Indian wedding is complete without sweets representing happiness, the main desserts served are Churma, Ghevar, Balushahi, Rabri, Halwa, and Kheer.

 Cultural wedding decor in Haryana is a visually stunning treat blending rustic designs and bright colours.
 The entrance and mandap are traditionally decorated with Torans made from marigold flowers, beads, and mango leaves.
 Sometimes, jasmine, roses, lilies and even lotus flowers are used.
 Colourful fabric drapes in red, yellow, green, and orange hung from the mandap canopy add a festive touch.